Why Consider Temperature Charting?

 A Digital Thermometer – ideally one that reads to two digital places but if you already have one that works to one place, that will be fine.

-A method of recording your temperature i.e. a chart – you can record on a printed chart, see http://natural-fertility-info.com/guide-to-fertility-charting.html they have free charts to print off and great charting guides too.
-Or you can enter the information into an website such as www.fertilityfriend.com – they also have an app that sync’s the info too.
+A method of recording your temperature i.e. a chart as visual is best (you can record on a printed chart, see http://natural-fertility-info.com/guide-to-fertility-charting.html they have free charts to print off and great charting guides too).
+Or you can enter the information into an website/app such as www.fertilityfriend.com.
 The basic chart/app is free and is very comprehensive for a first timer, you can then upgrade for the more robust version should you wish at a later date.
 This site is really comprehensive and their charts are great and, ultimately, bespoke to you.

 If you are charting for fertility reasons then you may also wish to use OPK tests – Ovulation Predictor Tests – which detect LH (Luteinising Hormone) surges in urine right before ovulation.
 You can then enter this information into your chart to verify your temperature information too.
 This is why temperature charting is so good, because it gives you personal and unique information.
 If you then add other external information you really begin to work out exactly how your hormonal body is performing.
 Other apps do not do this, they simply work on a formula, which is a helpful guide but does not show you how your own cycle is ‘actually’ behaving.